[about this photo]

 Event Details

 Explore how modern-day cameras, a 170-year old telescope, and computers work together to create images of our celestial neighbors.
-In this workshop we’ll demonstrate a range of techniques to process basic image data from telescopes.
-Attendees will be given resources for processing astronomical images at home.
+In this workshop, we’ll demonstrate a range of techniques to process basic image data from telescopes, including the Hubble Space Telescope.
+60-minute presentation followed by Q&A with Observatory staff.
+Attendees will be provided with resources to begin processing astronomical images at home.
 Part of the Imagining the Cosmos series.

 back to top